-- A. Special Exception Review Criteria - 1.
-The compatibility of the scale, form, and design of the facility, including off-street parking, with regard to the character of the surrounding district. - 2.
-The extent to which the visible presence of the establishment is consistent with the purpose and intent of the underlying zoning district.
+- A. Special Exception Review Criteria - The compatibility of the scale, form, and design of the facility, including off-street parking, with regard to the character of the surrounding district. - The extent to which the visible presence of the establishment is consistent with the purpose and intent of the underlying zoning district.
 Outdoor storage that is not consistent with the district shall not be permitted. - 3.
 The extent to which the use may pose a direct threat to the health and safety of the neighborhood. - 4.
-Outdoor storage shall be prohibited within the B-L and R-OI district.
+Outdoor storage shall be prohibited within the B-L and R-OI district. - Administrative offices for construction services shall be permitted by right within the R-OI, B-L, B-G, B-U Districts.
+The storage of materials and/or vehicles is prohibited.